 What is IG?

-Established in 1974, IG is an online investment platform best known for its leveraged trading services including CFD trading and spread betting.
+Established in 1974, IG is an online investment platform best known for its leveraged trading services, including CFD trading and spread betting.
 It also offers a Stocks and Shares ISA and SIPP where investors can create their own portfolios as well as invest in a number of diversified 'smart' portfolios.
-It has around 313,000 customers worldwide and manages around £2.8bn in customer assets.
+Following its acquisition of Freetrade in 2025, IG now boasts around 820,000 active clients worldwide and manages around £12bn in customer assets and cash.

-With IG, you can access more than 17,000 markets and the platform may be a good option for beginner investors with a longer-term outlook as well as traders looking to take higher risks.
+With IG, you can access around 15,000 markets and the platform may be a good option for beginner investors with a longer-term outlook as well as traders looking to take higher risks.

 What are the key features of the IG investment platform?

-• Invest in a Stocks and Shares ISA
+- Invest in a Stocks and Shares ISA with 3.75% AER on uninvested cash.

 What products and services does IG offer?

-IG offers a range of products and services including tools to help customers analyse investments, learn about trading and trade efficiently.
-Below, we explore key products and services like the free IG Academy and demo account, the extended hours feature, the Stocks & Shares ISA, the SIPP, and share dealing account on offer by IG.
+IG offers a range of products and services, including tools to help customers analyse investments, learn about trading and trade efficiently.
+Below, we explore key products and services like the free IG Academy and demo account, the extended hours feature, the Stocks & Shares ISA, the SIPP, Junior ISA and the share dealing account on offer by IG.

 IG Academy